How to ensure your first impression last in a job interview

 Treat everyone you meet as your interviewer

 “I have heard a HR manager telling us someone stood outside their building, smoking furiously and complaining loudly on their phone about the early start time of the interview and wondered loud why they were even there – and it turned out this noisy moaner was the candidate he’s meeting.
 Not a great start!”
-Ricky said.
+Sean said.

 Make sure that you’re polite and friendly to everyone you come across in the interview process.
 From greeting the receptionist, to the people you share a lift with, to walking through an open-plan office to reach your meeting room – these are all touchpoints with your potential future employer.

 Co-workers will often share their impressions of visitors afterwards, so you want everyone who comes into contact with you to see you in as positive a light as possible.

 It’s a good idea to have two or three key points that you want to make about what you have to offer and what you’re looking for.

 - I am ready for the challenge of managing a team